-I am pleased to report that 2016 was a good year for Windsor Federal Savings.
-We earned $2.7 million for the year, an increase of almost $100 thousand over the prior year.
-Our assets grew to $465 million with capital to $53.7 million.
-We remain “well capitalized” as defined by our regulator, the Office of the Comptroller of Currency (“OCC”).
-At the close of our fiscal year, our total capital ratio was 17 %; our tier 1 leverage capital ratio was 11.73%.
+I am pleased to report that Windsor Federal Savings had a strong 2017, earning $2.6 million for the year.
+Our Association incurred a one-time expense as a result of the new tax reform law passed in December; otherwise, our earnings would have been even higher.
+Our net interest income increased over $1.2 million from the previous year and our assets grew to $479 million with capital of $55 million.
+Our regulator, the Office of the Comptroller of Currency (“OCC”), defines our Association as “well capitalized”.
+At the close of the fiscal year, our total capital ratio was 16.09%; our tier 1 leverage capital ratio was 11.82%.
 These results keep us well positioned among our peers.

 George W. Hermann, President & CEO